Geometry of complete minimal surfaces at infinity and the Willmore index of their inversions: The equivariant index and the sign of eigenfunctions of the Jacobi operator

-\begin{proof} Let $I: \Sp^2 \to \Sp^2$ be the orientation reversing isometry that is induced by the $2p$ fold orientation reversing symmetry $S$ of $\Psi$ i.e.
+Under these conditions, the subspace of $p$-fold rotation-symmetric variations of $f$ decreasing $\W$ to second order is $1$-dimensional.
+(If $p$ is prime, all other variations corresponding to negative eigenvalues of $Z$ break the symmetry.) \end{theorem}

-After an appropriate rigid motion $S$ corresponds to the rotation about the $x_3$-axis by the angle $\frac{\pi}{p}$.
-Since $I$ is an isometry and $Z$ is not sensitive on the orientation, it leaves the eigenspaces of $Z$ invariant, i.e.\ for any $Z(u)=\lambda u$ we have that
+\begin{proof} After a rigid motion, $S$ corresponds to the rotation about the $x_3$-axis by the angle $\frac{\pi}{p}$.
+We note that Corollary~\ref{thm:span at the ends in R3} together with \cite[Proposition~2.9]{HirschEMB} yields that if $f_t$ is a smooth family that preserves the $2p$-fold orientation reversing symmetry, we have that